Badoki Saikhwan: History

-Baddoki Saikhwan is one of the most historically significant villages of the Gujranwala District.
+Baddoki Saikhwan is a historically significant village of Gujranwala District.
 It is often locally referred to as Badoki.
-It was a home to Muslims and Sikhs before the Partition of India.
-In 1947, several Sikh families migrated from Baddoki Saikhwan to India and similarly from India several Muslim families migrated to the village.
-Migrant families still use the homes and lands of those who emigrated from the village.
+It was home to Muslims, Sikhs and Hindus before the Partition of India.
+In 1947, several Sikh and Hindu families migrated from Baddoki Saikhwan to India and similarly from India several Muslim families migrated to the village.

-Some Old Buildings

 Education

-There are many Madaras & Schools in village spreading education in area.
+There are many madaras and schools in the village.
 Literacy rate of village is 58%.